WFDC-DT: Subchannels

-The station's digital signal is multiplexed:

-In 2001, Entravision purchased WJAL (channel 68) for the sole purpose of moving it from Hagerstown, Maryland to Silver Spring to take over as a full-market UniMás affiliate, although they were unsuccessful.
-WJAL was eventually able to relocate to Silver Spring as a result of the 2016–17 television spectrum reallocation, although it currently airs NTD America instead.
+WFDC-DT and WDCW broadcast from a tower in northwest Washington.

 Analog-to-digital conversion

-WFDC shut down its analog signal, over UHF channel 14, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 15.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 14.
+WFDC shut down its analog signal, over UHF channel 14, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcasts on its pre-transition UHF channel 15, using virtual channel 14.